jona799t/python-hotbit/README.md

 ```

 ### HTTP
 This only works when using the official API.
-Endpoints can be found here: <a href="https://hotbitex.github.io/slate/docs/spot/v2/en" target="_blank">https://hotbitex.github.io/slate/docs/spot/v2/en</a>.
+Endpoints can be found here: https://hotbitex.github.io/slate/docs/spot/v2/en.
 ```python
 urlPath = "/p2/balance.query"
 payload = 'assets=[]'